aviaga/FastNGSadmix/README.md

       * cd fastNGSadmix
       * make
 3. **Data:**
    * Obtain files for the reference genome or download via NIH.
 Local files must have all of .fa, .bed, .bim, and .fam.
 The .fa file should be placed in /reference and all other files should be in snp_panel.
+Example data has snps_final_26_04_06_6 as the .bed, .bim, and .fam files.
    * Obtain the sample via SRA.
 Example script in download_data.sh.
 Place this script in the scripts directory and can be run from root as: qsub scripts/download_data.sh <sample_name>
-   * Obtain SNP list and place it under the snp_panel directory
+   * Obtain SNP list and place it under the snp_panel directory.
+     * If no SNP list is provided, it can be generated from the .bim file by running the following command from root: awk '{print $2}' snp_panel/SNP_panel_name.bim > snp_panel/SNPs.txt.
+For example, with the provided example data:  awk '{print $2}' snp_panel/snps_final_26_04_06_6.bim > snp_panel/SNPs.txt
-   * Obtain population info and place it under snp_panel directory
+   * Obtain population info and place it under snp_panel directory.
+Example file named as dogPop.txt
+     * IMPORTANT: The naming of the accession numbers in the SNP panel for the .fam file must match EXACTLY with those of the population info.
+The example file has extra characters and requires cleanup, the script for this is clean_fam_ids.sh.
+This can be run as qsub scripts/clean_fam_ids.sh snp_panel/<sample_name>.fam.
+For example: bash scripts/clean_fam_ids.sh snp_panel/snps_final_26_04_06_6.fam
 4. **Index and alignment of the reference genome:**
      * Index the .fa reference using bwa by loading the module (module load bwa), followed by bwa index <reference_name>.fa
      * Place bwa_align.sh in scripts, then perform alignment by running from root: qsub scripts/bwa_align.sh <sample_name>